-An easy way to provide your pet with sufficient protection against rabies, Lyme disease, distemper, and other viruses is to have them vaccinated on a regular schedule throughout their life.
+An easy way to provide your pet with sufficient protection against rabies, Lyme disease, distemper, and other viruses is through dog and cat vaccinations in Boston, MA.
+It is very important to have pets vaccinated on a regular schedule throughout their life.
 Dogs and cats may lead very different lifestyles, but they all benefit from the heightened immunity that vaccines offer.
 At Back Bay Veterinary Clinic, we respect our patients’ unique needs by building flexible, tailored vaccine plans that sustain their immunity to illness for the long term.

 While some pet illnesses can be minor and relatively easy to treat, others, like rabies and distemper, are life-threatening and may not be treatable at all.
 Vaccinating your four-legged family member greatly minimizes their infection risks and can spare them from stressful, costly medical care.